Synadia Cloud

 The HTTP Gateway is exposed via a standard endpoint over HTTPS https://api.ngs.global.
 Refer to the interactive OpenAPI Spec for details on the available endpoints and methods.

-An HTTP Gateway token is required to connect and is scoped to a User within an Account.
-This can be ontained through the user interface or through the Synadia Cloud API.
+An API token is required to connect and is scoped to a User within an Account.
+Credentials cannot be used directly.
+The token can be obtained through the user interface or through the Synadia Cloud API.

 To obtain an HTTP Gateway token through the Synadia Cloud API, you can use the OpenAPI interface or use an HTTP client to make the request.